Graduate School Development Programme

 Excellent research is nothing if we cannot communicate it effectively to other researchers and the wider public.
 In these workshops you'll learn how to communicate and promote your work to a variety of audiences.

 Whatever your goals and motivations, our career development workshops will help you consider and plan your next steps, and make the most of the opportunities available to you during your research degree.

-GSDP workshops that take place on campus are regularly recorded and made available at on our GSDP moodle site.
+We regularly record GSDP workshops that take place on campus and upload them to the GSDP Moodle site.
 These videos are updated throughout the academic year.
 You'll get access to Moodle once you register as a student with us.

-You can also record supervisory meeting minutes and notes, external training and development events, and conferences you may have attended as part of your training and development on Skills Forge.
+You can also record supervisory meeting minutes and notes, external training and development events, and conferences you attend as part of your training and development.